-What happens if in a given semester there are no courses scheduled which I am qualified
+- What happens if in a given semester there are no courses scheduled which I am qualified

-> - If this is a short-term, one-semester, situation then the expectation is that the faculty member in FERP, along with their Chair, will work out a new schedule in which the faculty member can teach their full FERP load that academic year.
-That revised schedule would then need to be approved by the relevant Dean and then by the Senior Director of Faculty Services.
-If the Chair/Dean and the faculty member in FERP cannot reach agreement then the procedures described below, in the next FAQ, will be used.
+- If this is a short-term, one-semester, situation then the expectation is that the faculty member in FERP and his/her Chair will work out a new schedule in which the faculty member can teach his/her full FERP load that academic year.
+That revised schedule would then need to be approved by the relevant Dean and then by the Senior Director of Faulty Services.
+If the Chair/Dean and the faculty member in FERP cannot reach agreement then the procedures described below, in the next question and answer, will be used.

-> - What happens if, for budgetary or programmatic reasons, my department will not offer
+- What happens if, for budgetary or programmatic reasons, my department will not offer